- Visiting address:

-Keywords: phenomenology philosophy of religion embodied approaches religious studies cognitive science of religion
+Keywords: phenomenology philosophy of religion embodied approaches religious studies philosophy of mind rationality irrationality faith cognitive science

 I defended my PhD at Uppsala University, and since then worked in Sweden and in the UK (University of Birmingham, University of Leeds).
 I am a former Marie Curie Fellow (University of Birmingham, UK).
 My background is interdisciplinary, it comprises degrees in Oriental Studies, Religious Studies and Philosophy of Religion.